 - Clarify the Client’s preference, if any, regarding speed for getting the task done versus safeguarding against damage.
 This will help ensure a quality outcome and that hours you bill for align with their expectations.

 Personal Assistant: Shipping Skills & Experience Pitch Tips:

 Across all of your categories, a stand-out Quick Pitch can seal the deal for a Client in selecting you to complete his/her task.
 It should be specific about your skills but also represent your personality to the Client.
 Check out our blog article on tips for writing Quick Pitches if you’re just getting started or want to give yours a refresh.
-See a few examples below for great Quick Pitches in the Packing & Shipping category:
+See a few examples below for how Taskers have called out their Shipping skills:

 “Expert level packing and shipping experience with: hundreds of fragile collectible fine alcohol bottles all over the US (with zero breakage); eBay seller with over 250 items sold and shipped out; dozens of fine art pieces custom crated and shipped.” – San Diego Tasker